hashicorp/consul/website/source/docs/guides/leader-election.html.markdown

 If the key has no associated `Session`, then there is no leader.
-Otherwise, the value of the key will provide all the application-dependent information required as a base64 encoded blog in the `Value` key.
+Otherwise, the value of the key will provide all the application-dependent information required as a base64 encoded blob in the `Value` key.
 You can query the `/v1/session/info` endpoint to get details about the session: